 5-Axis CNC machine

 A 5-axis CNC machine has three traditional axis and any two of the three rotary axes.
-5-axis machines are able to machine complex shapes and internal geometries.
+5-axis machining technology can machine complex shapes and internal geometries.
 However, the price of these machines can be quite high.
 Therefore, cheaper alternatives like 3+2 CNC machining and 4+1 CNC machining are sometimes used.

 6-Axis CNC machine